3 Societal Ticking Time Bombs Nobody Is Connecting

 I’ll be honest – SSRIs scare the hell out of me.
 Not because of some abstract policy concern.
 Because I’ve heard the stories.

-Let me be clear: SSRIs work.
-That’s not the debate.
-People take them and feel better.
-Psychiatrists prescribe them because they see results.
-The problem isn’t that they’re ineffective – it’s that they’re effective the way opioids are effective.
-They manage the pain.
-They don’t fix what’s causing it.
+Let me be clear upfront: for some people in acute crisis, SSRIs are a genuine lifeline.
+I’m not arguing nobody should take them.
+I’m arguing that the system that keeps 34 million Americans on them indefinitely is broken.
+SSRIs are effective the way opioids are effective – they manage the pain but they don’t fix what’s causing it.
 And because they work well enough in the short term, people stay on them.
 And stay on them.
 And then they try to stop and discover they can’t.

 I’ve heard about people who go on antidepressants and slowly turn into zombies.
 Not the dramatic “One Flew Over the Cuckoo’s Nest” kind.
 The quiet kind.
 The kind where you stop feeling sad but you also stop feeling happy.
 You stop feeling anything.
 Your partner notices before you do.
 Your creativity dies.
 Your drive flatlines.
 You’re functional but you’re not really you anymore.